BrendanrBoone/GymRoutineGenerator/README.md

 - implement expo-router after finishing screens and back-end functionality
 - renamed icon directory to app_icon. check this in case error pops up later
-- maybe change firestore docs to allow exercises to be added globaly but weight/time preferences to be stored per user (ie "dictionary" within exercise)

 ### To do